Short answer: No.

 The actual results: just the opposite.
 People in the placebo group wound up, on average about 8 points worse on the UPDRS scale (measuring Parkinson’s symptoms) at the end of the study, due to the disease progressing.
 Patients randomly assigned to the 300 or 600 mg levodopa per day, by contrast, wound up with similar scores to when the clinical trial started (again, on average), even after they had stopped taking levodopa for two weeks.
 Even the investigators running the clinical trial were stunned by this result.
 A small fraction of the participants in the clinical trial were asked to stay off levodopa even longer, an additional two weeks, and those patients also showed little additional deterioration with respect to their symptoms over that time frame.

-The optimistic interpretation of these results (and my own interpretation) is that levodopa not only doesn’t accelerate disease progression, it is actually slows down disease progression.
+The optimistic interpretation of these results is that levodopa not only doesn’t accelerate disease progression, it is actually slows down disease progression.
 So why isn’t levodopa commonly referred to as neuroprotective or a “disease modifying drug”?

 There are 2 major reasons, each of them a little complicated, and in my view, of dubious validity.
 But the burden of proof for claiming that a drug slows down disease progression is very high, so it is worthwhile to examine these caveats.